johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 > The first rule of functions is that they should be small.
 The second rule of functions
 > is that they should be smaller than that.
 >
-> "Uncle" Bob - Robert C. Martin
+> "Uncle Bob" - Robert C. Martin

 Uncle bob also specifies some numbers regarding this.
 However he does state that these numbers are based only on his gutfeeling and his experience.